I want to use a multi-factor authentication (MFA) token with the AWS Command Line Interface (AWS CLI) to authenticate access to my AWS resources.

 }

-Important: Make sure that the MFA device's serial number, token, and ARN are correct, or you might receive an error message that's similar to the following:
+Important: Make sure that the MFA device's serial number, token, and ARN are correct.
+If they aren't, then you might receive an error message that's similar to the following:

 "An error occurred (AccessDenied) when calling the GetSessionToken operation: MultiFactorAuthentication failed, unable to validate MFA code.
 Please verify your MFA serial number is valid and associated with this user."